 - You're entitled to have your bill reviewed if you're not happy with it.
 Contact the Law Society of British Columbia for advice about any problems you have with your lawyer.

 - See the Legal Aid BC website for advice about any problems you have with a legal aid lawyer.

-- See also the fact sheet What You Should Expect from Your Legal Aid Lawyer (available online in English and six other languages).
+- See also the fact sheet Working with Your Legal Aid Lawyer (available online in English).